Sustainability Definitions

 Sustainability Course Designation

 The SUS attribute on courses stands for “sustainability” and indicates that a course includes at least two sustainability-focused learning outcomes.
 These outcomes are achieved through some sustainability components in the course, which aim to both further students’ understanding of and ability to address real-world sustainability challenges.
-As noted above, sustainability is defined in a pluralistic and inclusive way, encompassing human and ecological health, social justice, secure livelihoods, and a better world for all generations.
+As noted above, sustainability is defined in a pluralistic way, encompassing human and ecological health, social justice, secure livelihoods, and a better world for all generations.
 Learning about sustainability in an array of courses across the curriculum will increase students’ awareness and comprehension that healthy human societies are fostered and supported through a complex web of interconnections between their physical, social and economic dimensions.
 SUS courses may be sustainability-focused or sustainability-inclusive, as defined above.

 To see a list of courses that either focus on or include some component related to sustainability (e.g., a case study, module, readings) please visit the course inventory.